chanderson0/cs193c-nodejs-example/README.md

         gem install heroku

 3. Now, we have to get everything setup with Git.

-This is complicated, so don't worry if this is not obvious.
+    - On OSX, install git via this link: http://git-osx-installer.googlecode.com/files/git-1.7.6-x86_64-snow-leopard.dmg
+    - Now, set up your SSH keys.
 Follow this guide until step 3: http://help.github.com/mac-set-up-git/

 4. Get heroku working with the keys you just generated: